uwedeportivo/Kindi/README.md

     Uploading your certificate
     Authentication Procedure (In order to upload your certificate to picasaweb we need to oauth with Google)

+    Please authenticate with Google by visiting the following URL:

     https://accounts.google.com/o/oauth2/auth?state=&scope=http%3A%2F%2Fpicasaweb.google.com%....

     Grant access, and then enter the verification code here: